Yellow Gold vs White Gold

 Despite common misconceptions, white gold is always made up of pure gold and at least one other metal.

-When the second metal (which is commonly palladium, nickel, or silver) is added to the gold base, it not only affects its color but makes it stronger.
+When the second metal (commonly palladium, nickel, or silver) is added to the gold base, it affects its color and strengthens it.

 On its own, pure gold is quite soft and malleable.
 Alloy metals strengthen the gold while keeping its quintessential shine!

-Interestingly, white gold is not completely white until it gets plated with the precious metal rhodium.
-This rhodium coating adds a further lustrous sheen to the jewelry and protects it from scratches.
+Interestingly, white gold is not completely white until it is plated with the precious rhodium.
+This rhodium coating adds a lustrous sheen to the jewelry and protects it from scratches.
 And an added benefit is that very few people are allergic to rhodium!

-At the end of the entire process, white gold is sleek and shiny- very similar to platinum or silver.
+At the end of the process, white gold is sleek and shiny- similar to platinum or silver.

 What Is Yellow Gold?